Top 10 Most Dangerous Areas in Birmingham

 Understanding the specific crimes contributing to the high crime rates in these areas can help residents and businesses take preventive measures.
 Below are the most common crimes reported across Birmingham:

-Violent crime and vehicle theft remain the most significant concerns in Birmingham’s most dangerous areas.
+Violent crime and shoplifting remain the most significant concerns in Birmingham’s most dangerous areas.

 What Can Be Done to Improve Safety in Birmingham?